Skip to content

 • Attempt only with multiple clear growth points.

-• Expect slow recovery; stable warmth and high oxygen in the mix matter more than “extra water”.
+• Expect slow recovery; warmth and an open mix matter more than “extra water”.

 What doesn’t work